Frequently Asked Questions

 That’s entirely up to you and your investment advisers.
 As a general matter, most people recommend a balanced portfolio that includes both low-risk and high-risk investments, with the right mix based on lots of factors including your age and your own tolerance for market fluctuations.
 As you consider how much to invest, you should definitely think of the projects on our site as high-risk investments.

 By law, we are required to limit how much you can invest in Regulation CF offerings.
-When you create your account, we’ll ask for your annual income and net worth, which tells us how much you can invest.
+At different levels of investment, we may ask for your annual income and net worth, which tells us how much you can invest.
+We do not save this information and it is self-reported.
 For more information, see our Educational Materials.
 If you're an unaccredited investor, you can invest at least $2,500 depending on your income and net worth.
+Learn more here.

 Are there minimum investments?